RobinWijnant/docker-compose-dev-stack/www/localhost/README.md

 Mongo-Express is available on: [http://mongo-express.localhost](http://mongo-express.localhost)

+### Sending mail

+It is recommended to use PHP Mailer (available through composer) to send mails in PHP.
+You can check out this [example](/www/localhost/tests/mailer.php).
+A live test is available on [http://localhost/tests/mailer.php](http://localhost/tests/mailer.php)

 ## Configuration

-Basic settings can be changed in `.env`.
+Basic settings can be changed in [`.env`](/.env).
 All services are also configurable through an additional config file for each service.
 These additional config files only require a restart of the containers in order to take effect.

 ### Making a virtualhost

-Add the following line to `/webserver/apache2/vhosts.conf` and create a new folder `/www/example.localhost`
+Add the following line to [`/webserver/apache2/vhosts.conf`](/webserver/apache2/vhosts.conf) and create a new folder `/www/example.localhost`

 ```ApacheConf
 Use VHost example.localhost